-The Federal Ministry for Economic Affairs and Energy today published a .
+The Federal Ministry for Economic Affairs and Energy today published a study on the digitisation of administrative services for businesses.
 It identifies the most important 100 out of a total of approximately 5,500 administrative services for businesses, and collates them in a total of 19 “business situations”.

 Uwe Beckmeyer, Parliamentary State Secretary at the Federal Ministry for Economic Affairs and Energy, said: “ and a modern approach to dialogue processes between the administration and businesses can make an important contribution toward cutting red tape and reducing the .
 Small and medium-sized firms can particularly benefit from this, as their comparative lack of financial and human resources means that they face a larger burden of bureaucracy.
 In many companies, the data needed to meet the administrative requirements already exist in digital form.
 That means that a key precondition for is already in place, and it makes sense to make use of it.”